 With this trust deficit in mind, your advertising needs to count, right from when people Google you.

-With Google Seller Ratings, you're able to include your review ratings in your Google AdWords advertising.
+With Google Seller Ratings, you're able to include your review ratings in your Google Ads.

 This helps to show potential customers that they're right to go to you from the outset.